danielsaggau/danielsaggau/README.md

 ### Welcome to my Github Page :wave:

 I am a :de: / :south_africa: graduate Student, studying Statistics at LMU in Munich.
-I am interested in causality and generative models.
+I am interested in causality, deep learning and generative models.

 You can contact me via: